lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }

 ```
-_TO DO: Go into a little bit more detail about what happens when you render a router, eg. just like in the rest of React, parent components (in this case, Router) pass their props to child components.
-Making `<Router>` the top-level component ensures you can use the router's history from anywhere within your app._

-_TO DO: Talk about the [html5 history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)._
+Making `<Router>` the top-level component prevents URL changes from causing page reloads.
+When you render a `Router` as your top-level component, URL changes cause the `Router` component to responds by passing its props (including information about the current URL's path) to its child components.

 ### Instructions: